Tricolour cupcakes resemble the Indian flag, aka the Tiranga. We all know our national flag has three colours viz saffron, white & green.

 Why Add Corn Flour Slurry in Buttercream Frosting?

 Corn flour slurry stabilises your buttercream frosting.
-The question is why do we need to add cornflour or the slurry in the frosting?
+Why do we need to add cornflour or the slurry in the frosting?
 Why?
 The necessity to add cornflour slurry in buttercream frosting is deeply rooted in the hot Indian climate.
 Yeah, that’s true.

 First, understand this, we are making frosting using butter.
 The problem with butter is it starts melting as soon as it is exposed to room temperature.
 That’s a challenge we will face while making buttercream frosting.